joomengine/jcb-documentation/081-Easy-Validation-Rules-for-Fields-in-JCB.md

 You can choose a **Joomla core rule** as a base.
 This dropdown list helps you inspect existing implementations (like `email`, `url`, etc.) for reference.

-Selecting one doesn’t store any data — it just loads the code into your editor as a starting point.
+Selecting one doesn't store any data — it just loads the code into your editor as a starting point.

-For example, select **email** to view Joomla’s built-in email validation logic.
+For example, select **email** to view Joomla's built-in email validation logic.

 ---